AlloSphere-Research-Group/allolib/readme.md

 - stereo window
 - fullscreen with specific monitor
 - connect omnirender
-- remove apr dependency (using oscpack's minial socket?)
-- stl thread
+- use stl thread
-- stl random
+- use stl random

 DEPENDENCIES

 - GLFW3
 - GLEW
-- APR

 NOTE

-For visual studio, cmake with version 3.8 (latest) is recommended.
-It has a feature for setting the working directory within cmake script.
+For visual studio, cmake with version at least 3.8 is recommended.
+Version 3.8 has a feature for setting the working directory of Visual Studio project within cmake script.
 Otherwise, user will have to set it manually at

 `project -> properties -> debugging -> working directory`

-setting it to $(OutDir) will do it correctly.
+setting it to $(OutDir) will do it correctly (where compiler outputs executable)